rackerlabs/rackspace-how-to/content/cloud-servers/rackspace-cloud-essentials-centos-installing-vsftpd.md

 ---
 permalink: rackspace-cloud-essentials-centos-installing-vsftpd/
-audit_date:
+audit_date: '2017-11-16'
 title: Rackspace Cloud Essentials - Install vsftpd for CentOS
 type: article
 created_date: '2011-04-04'
 created_by: Rackspace Support
-last_modified_date: '2016-07-08'
+last_modified_date: '2017-11-16'
-last_modified_by: Stephanie Fillmon
+last_modified_by: Cat Lookabaugh
 product: Cloud Servers
 product_url: cloud-servers
 ---

 **Previous section:** [Create a Cloud Server](/how-to/create-a-cloud-server)

-Following the previous articles in this series, you should now have an active cloud server that is secured and has scheduled backups configured.
+By following the previous articles in this series, you should now have an active cloud server that is secured and has scheduled backups configured.
 Next, you'll want to upload your web content to the server.
 When you think of transferring files, you probably think of the File